nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_06_Squad_Iron.md

 - **Key Event:** Angelica claims a top corner bunk and hides her holo of Leo under the pillow—her only piece of soft humanity.

-  - _Character Defining Moment:_ **Angelica Vance** — Feels the weight of losing freedom; she was hungry but free in the Undercity—here she is a barcode, inventory.
+  - _Character Defining Moment:_ **Angelica Ward** — Feels the weight of losing freedom; she was hungry but free in the Undercity—here she is a barcode, inventory.

 ---